 Arnold & Porter on May 1 told Law360 it has shortened its summer program to five weeks and will run remotely starting June 8.
 The firm expects to offer full-time positions to all of its second-year summer associates to join as first-year associates in 2021, while the first-year summer associates will receive offers to return next summer.

-Baker Botts on April 27 laid out a pay-cut plan starting May 1 and lasting until at least July 31 that includes 20% to 30% reductions in pay for counsel, 20% reductions for associates, and 0% to 25% reductions for staff, based on their salaries, with those making less than $70,000 escaping the cuts, according to an internal memo obtained by Law360.
-The firm will also be delaying its new associate start dates until 2021, and it will potentially award interim bonuses to associates and counsel who are found to be "exceptional contributors," the memo said.
-On May 1, the firm confirmed to Law360 that it had informed its summer associates in early April that it will delay the summer associate program by at least a month and is planning to host it remotely.
+Baker Botts LLP on April 27 laid out a pay cut plan starting May 1 and lasting until at least July 31 that included 20% to 30% reductions in pay for counsel, 20% reductions for associates, and 0% to 25% reductions for staff, with those making less than $70,000 escaping the cuts, according to an internal memo obtained by Law360.
+The firm also delayed its new associate start dates until 2021, and will potentially award interim bonuses to associates and counsel who are found to be "exceptional contributors," the memo said.
+On May 1, the firm confirmed to Law360 that it had informed its summer associates in early April that it will delay the summer associate program by at least a month and is planning on hosting it remotely.
 Baker Botts said it is extending offers to all of its summer associates, as long as they maintain a strong academic performance.
-On July 29, the firm confirmed it will dial back its salary reductions by half, beginning Sept.
-1.
+On July 29, the firm confirmed that it will dial back its salary reductions by half, beginning Sept.
+1. On Oct.
+8, the firm confirmed it had laid off "approximately 50" staff members whose work had been impacted by the pandemic.
+On Nov.
+4, the firm fully reversed pay cuts for nonpartner timekeepers and issued interim bonuses.

-Baker Donelson confirmed April 1 to Law360 that it was imposing temporary pay cuts and furloughing employees.
+Baker Donelson Bearman Caldwell & Berkowitz LLP confirmed on April 1 to Law360 that it was imposing temporary pay cuts and furloughing employees.
 At the time, the firm declined to provide details about the measures.
-On May 26, the firm told Law360 it will hold an abbreviated summer associate program, shortened from six to four weeks, with a delayed June 1 start date.
+On May 26, the firm told Law360 that it will hold an abbreviated summer associate program, shortened from six to four weeks, with a delayed June 1 start date.
 The program will be virtual but, depending on the stay-at-home orders in each state, the firm said it hopes to have some presence for the summer associates in the office during the final week of the program.
+On Sept.
+15, the firm confirmed it has "partially" reversed salary reductions for attorneys and staff and instituted a measure that will allow associates to earn back their previous salaries through extra workload and hours.

-Baker McKenzie told Law360 on April 13 that it will reduce salaries for attorneys including nonequity partners, other timekeepers and business professionals in the U.S. by 15% and Canada attorneys and staff by 10%.
-The firm did add that no one earning less than $100,000 will be impacted and that "the largest compensation impacts will be felt by equity partners."
+Baker McKenzie told Law360 on April 13 that it will reduce salaries for attorneys including nonequity partners, other timekeepers and business professionals in the U.S. by 15% and attorneys and staff in Canada by 10%.
+No one earning less than $100,000 per year will be impacted, and "the largest compensation impacts will be felt by equity partners."
 Additionally, employee base pay will not be adjusted in July as planned and there will be an unspecified adjustment to the firm's bonus pool to save money.
-On April 21, the firm told Law360 that it has decided on a shorter virtual summer associate program, starting June 29 and ending July 31, in the U.S. and Canada, and that it plans to pay the associates for those five weeks.
+On April 21, the firm told Law360 it has decided on a shorter virtual summer associate program, starting June 29 and ending July 31, in the U.S. and Canada, and that it plans to pay the associates for those five weeks.
 On June 24, the firm said it was postponing the start date for its 2020 U.S. associate class by four months to Jan.
 25, citing delayed bar exams.
+On Sept.
+2, the firm announced it was laying off an unspecified number of lawyers, timekeepers and business professionals in the U.S., Canada and Mexico.
+The firm also said salary reductions implemented in April for U.S. and Canadian lawyers and staff will end at the end of the year.

 BakerHostetler on May 7 announced it is cutting partners' annual compensation by 15% to 20% and associate and staff pay by 10%.
 The adjustments may remain in place through the end of 2020, though the firm promised employees they would not see their base compensation drop below a floor of $70,000 or $80,000, depending on the market.
 Administrative assistants and staff will also have the option of working a reduced work schedule as a replacement for the 10% salary cut.
 On May 20, the firm told Law360 it will run a remote, condensed summer associate program starting in early July.
 The firm will pay the associates for the four weeks they are employed by the firm.